What Causes Numb Fingers While Sleeping

 Conclusion

-Having numb hands upon waking up in the morning is usually due to problems in the way you sleep.
+Having numb fingers while sleeping or waking up in the morning is usually due a problem in the way you sleep.
 In particular, certain sleeping positions can compress or crush the nerves in your hand.
-That crushing can lead to temporary nerve damage - and therefore numbness.
+That crushing can lead to temporary nerve damage - and therefore finger numbness.
 Using specific methods to avoid the nerve crushing will relieve the numbness.
+These methods include modifying your sleeping position as well as treating carpal tunnel syndrome.